 Theft in the workplace can be a very tricky situation to deal with.
-On the one hand, business owners will obviously want to limit losses, get to the bottom of what's happening and punish wrongdoers.
-However, you also need to tread incredibly careful to avoid creating an atmosphere of distrust in the workplace, accusing the wrong people and perhaps even falling foul of workplace law.
-The following are some practical tips to help you deal with theft in the workplace and ideally, prevent it from happening in the first place.
+On the one hand, business owners will want to limit losses, get to the bottom of what's happening and punish wrongdoers.
+However, you must also tread incredibly carefully to avoid creating an atmosphere of distrust in the workplace, accusing the wrong people and perhaps even falling foul of workplace law.
+The following are some practical tips to help you deal with theft in the workplace and, ideally, prevent it from happening in the first place.

 This is an excellent place to start.
-Your business needs watertight policies in place for dealing with employee theft, and you need to make sure that your employees are well aware of them.
-Processes and procedures that are written down before anything may happen to help you to remove the emotional element from the situation, so you can act by the book and avoid any claims of discrimination or mistreatment of employees.
+Your business needs watertight policies for dealing with employee theft, and you must ensure that your employees are well aware of them.
+Processes and procedures that are written down before anything may happen to help you remove the emotional element from the situation, so you can act by the book and avoid any claims of discrimination or mistreatment of employees.

-Start by letting your employees know that theft of any kind absolutely will not be tolerated within your business, and then put procedures in place for what happens after you discover an instance of theft.
-This will involve steps such as gathering evidence, questioning witnesses and perhaps even getting the police involved, all the way through to written warnings and dismissal of employees if they are caught stealing.
+Start by letting your employees know that theft of any kind will not be tolerated within your business, and then put procedures in place for what happens after you discover an instance of theft.
+This will involve steps such as gathering evidence, questioning witnesses and perhaps even getting the police involved, all the way to written warnings and dismissing employees if they are caught stealing.

 Conduct regular audit

-This is another part of your policies and procedures, but this time to actually identify when a theft has happened.
-Employee theft can take many forms and be difficult to detect, so you need to keep on top of it by conducting regular stock audits, checking bank accounts and other systems so that all property can be accurately accounted for.
+This is another part of your policies and procedures, but this time to identify when a theft has happened.
+Employee theft can take many forms and be difficult to detect, so you must keep on top by conducting regular stock audits and checking bank accounts and other systems to account for all property accurately.

 Use cameras carefully to Gather vital evidence